-North Fair Oaks is an unincorporated part acres, bounded by the cities of Redwood City to the north, west and southwest, Atherton to the east, and Menlo Park to the next 30 years, and includes a range of Key Goals Of The Plan Include:
+North Fair Oaks is an unincorporated part of San Mateo County that covers about 798 acres, bounded by the cities of Redwood City to the north, west and southwest, Atherton to the east, and Menlo Park to the northeast.
+The Plan describes goals for the development of North Fair Oaks over the next 30 years, and includes a range of policies and programs to meet those goals.

+Key Goals Of The Plan Include:

 ENCOURAGING a diverse, vibrant mix of land uses.
-Revitalizing vacant and underutilized land in key
+Revitalizing vacant and underutilized land in key locations.